Theory and Computation of Transport in Materials and Nanostructures

 This module description is valid from SS 2020 to WS 2020/1.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

-Responsible coordinator of the module PH2294 is David Egger.
+Responsible coordinator of the module PH2294 in the version of SS 2020 was David Egger.

 Content, Learning Outcome and Preconditions